Open Relationships Explained and Do They Work?

 If that runs smoothly then consider upping it to foreplay and eventually move to sex.
 Again, every relationship is different so put rules in place and set boundaries, and before you know it you’ll be living life like the enlightened 21st-century ultramodernist that you are!

-Laura Miano is a sexologist whose passion is centred on breaking down barriers surrounding sexuality and encouraging people to explore their sexuality in new ways.
+Laura Miano is a Sex Therapist in Training whose passion is centred on breaking down barriers surrounding sexuality and encouraging people to explore their sexuality in new ways.
 She celebrates diversity and believes that each individual is entitled to their own sexual identity.
-To get in contact with her email [email protected].
+To contact her or see more of her content, email [email protected] or follow @lauramianosexology.

 Couples enter open relationships for a myriad of valid reasons, and many find them successful.
 What's important to making an open relationship work is transparency between the parties involved, as well as open communication, mutual consent and comfort with exploring non-monogamy.